wassname/wtforms-parsleyjs/README.md

 ## Installation

 You can install from [pypi](https://pypi.python.org/pypi/WTForms-ParsleyJS) using

 `pip install wtforms-parsleyjs`

 ## What is supported?

-The following WTForms validators are supported:

-* E-Mail Address
-* Matching values
-* IP4 Address
-* Length of string
-* Required field
-* Regexp (see limitations)
-* URL
-* `AnyOf`

-The `NoneOf` validator is not supported because this functionality is not supported by ParsleyJS.

-The following WTForms widgets are supported:

-* TextInput
-* Select
-* CheckboxInput

-Radio Buttons are not supported.
+All validators documented by WTForms are supported, all documented fields are also supported, with the exception of SubmitField.
+The reason SubmitField is not included is because I see no use case to validate Submit client side.

 ## How to use it?